1 April, 2019

 Once a budget is set (and you’ve pinkie promised you’ll stick to it), it’s time to walk your house and evaluate your space.
 Measure each room you want to decorate and keep those numbers handy while you shop for furniture-the last thing you want is to find a piece you love, only to get it home and realize it’s way too big.

 It’s wise at this point to at least get an idea of the purpose you want each room to serve.
 If you know you want your living room to be more of a social sitting area than a TV-watching space, you’ll want to make sure you choose seating that will fit your needs.
+Similarly, if you live in a studio flat with no privacy between the bedroom and living area, you may actually want to think about dividing up the space with resin panels to act as false walls.
+This will help to separate the room into different areas, and will also be useful if you’re trying to get changed when you have company over.
 It’s much easier to stick to your budget and shop with purpose when you know exactly what you’re trying to accomplish.

 “Lots of people have the idea that they need to buy super-small furniture in a small space.
 I like to do the opposite.
 I like to normal-size furnishings that just fit within the space, maybe even push the limits just a little bit (within reason).
 Placing small furniture in a small space can have a dollhouse effect, making everything look diminutive.
 It is amazing how a room can visually expand to accommodate well-chosen contents, and you will be so much more comfortable.” – Christoper Kennedy